learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Flask_App_Deployment_Heroku.md

 You can now open the deployed application in your default browser by typing the following command into the terminal:

     heroku open

+**Additional Comments:**

+If you prefer a more visual approach to deploying your Flask application on Heroku, you could use Heroku's web interface instead of the CLI.
+While this method is more user-friendly, it has a few drawbacks including limited control over advanced configuration settings and dependency on a web browser.

+This method leads to manual deployment through which the command "git push heroku master" triggers the deployment.
+This gives you full control over what and when to deploy.
+Alternatively, you could also connect a GitHub repository to your Heroku app through their website to set up automatic deployment.
+When any changes are pushed to your repository, Heroku will detect them and deploy the app again right away.

 ----